Skip to content

 Dark Academia and Old Money

 For Dark Academia and Old Money, the solid wood sideboard is rarely wrong.
-Choose wood sideboards with visual gravity, walnut, oak, darker stains, hardware that reads intentional.
-This is where luxury sideboards and buffets feel like they belong.
-Not styled.
-Belong.
+Choose wood sideboards with visual gravity, walnut, oak, darker stains, and hardware that reads intentional.
+This is where luxury sideboards and buffets feel like they belong, not styled, belong.

 Unique sideboards and buffets can work beautifully here, especially when the room already has texture, books, art, and low warm lighting.
 That is the AURA Modern Home sweet spot, curated modern furniture that feels lived with, not staged.